Aman-Codes/pennamechooser/README.md

 This will make a copy of the code to your local machine.

-2. Now move to the `pennamechooser` directory.
+2. Now, move to the `pennamechooser` directory.

 ```sh
 cd pennamechooser
 ```

-3. Now check the remote of your local code by:
+3. Now, check the remote of your local code by:

 ```sh
 git remote -v